 How to get started

-In many cases, the state of Virginia assigns you a case number when you have a DUI or DWI conviction.
+In many cases, Virginia assigns you a case number when you have a DUI or DWI conviction.
 When you contact UltraCar Insurance, please provide the following information so we can quickly issue your policy and correctly file your certificate:

 - Your case number